mrgaaron/docs/source/collect.rst

 ~~~~~~

 If you attempt to write an invalid DataPoint, for instance, not sending
-a number as the value, a MultiStatus will be returned
+a number as the value, the WriteResponse will indicate which devices
-indicating which Devices succeeded and which failed in writing.
+failed writing.

 Deleting data